paboulos/paboulos/README.md

 - 👋 Hi, I’m Paul Boulos
 - 👀 I’m interested in data science, project management, software and web development
-- 🌱 I’m currently learning project management, Python, Android, R, Django, and machine learning
+- 🌱 I’m using Java, JavaScript, Python, C++, CMake, and R
-- 💞️ I’m looking to collaborate on data science and analytics topics.
+- 💞 Mainly work in OOP, with some Functional experience
-- 📫 How to reach me email to pboulos@gmail.com
+- 📫 Reach me by email

 <!---
 paboulos/paboulos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.